thescientress/web-dev/index.md

 - ![](./img/Terminal_icon.svg)
   ### CLI - Command Line Client

-  Quickly test all of Aeternity’s blockchain features from your Terminal, you can Install and use our [NodeJS CLI](https://github.com/aeternity/aepp-cli-js).
+  Quickly test all of Aeternity’s blockchain features from your terminal, you can install and use our [NodeJS CLI](https://github.com/aeternity/aepp-cli-js).

 :::